Schludertrauma/XML-to-TXT-Converter/README.md

 A: Typically 70-85% of input XML size, depending on format and filtering.

 **Q: Does it work with any XML format?**
 A: Yes!
 It works with any valid XML structure.
+XML namespaces are automatically cleaned.

 **Q: Is it backward compatible?**
 A: Yes!
 Use `--format plain` for the original behavior.

+**Q: Why does Wikipedia output contain `{{cite}}` and `[[links]]`?**
+A: This is **Wiki markup** – the native formatting syntax used in Wikipedia.
+It's preserved intentionally because:
+  - LLMs can learn to understand and generate Wiki syntax
+  - It's authentic training data from the source
+  - Many use cases benefit from structured markup (citations, links, formatting)
+  - If you need plain text, use a post-processing tool like `mwparserfromhell`

+**Q: What are XML namespaces and are they removed?**
+A: XML namespaces (like `{http://www.mediawiki.org/xml/export-0.11/}`) are automatically removed from all output formats for cleaner, more readable text.

 ## 🌟 Key Improvements Over Original